Paithani: Loom

 It takes approximately one day to set the silk threads on the loom.
 "Tansal" is used to put the "wagi".
 The "pavda" works like the paddle to speed up the weaving.
 The "jhatka" is used to push the "kandi" from one side to the other.
-"Pushthe" is used in designing the border of Paithani in which it is punched according to design application.
+"Pushthe" is used in designing the selvedge of Paithani in which it is punched according to design application.
 "Pagey" are tied to the loom.
 The threads are then passed through "fani".

 There are two types of motion: